Applied Ventures

 Series B in 2008

-Fat Spaniel Technologies, founded in 2003, is a leading independent provider of monitoring and reporting services specifically for the renewable energy sector.
-The company's solutions are widely utilized by solar power producers, financiers, system integrators, and original equipment manufacturers (OEMs), as well as an increasing number of wind power companies.
-Fat Spaniel's services aim to optimize energy output, reduce operational and maintenance costs, mitigate risks, and enhance returns on investment for renewable energy projects.
-Additionally, the company offers lifecycle management services and features the Fat Spaniel Insight Manager, a web portal that enables users to build, share, and operate energy data applications.
+Founded in 2003, Fat Spaniel Technologies is the leading independent provider of critical monitoring and reporting services for the renewable energy industry.
+Today, the company's solutions are utilized by solar power producers, financiers, system integrators, and OEMs, and growing a growing number of wind power companies.
+Fat Spaniel solutions help optimize energy output, reduce operations and maintenance costs, contain risk, and increase return on investment for renewable energy power plant projects.

 Plextronics